David John Farmer

+Early life and education

 He began his university education at the London School of Economics, University of London.
 He obtained a master's degree in economics from the University of Toronto and a master's degree in philosophy at the University of Virginia.
 He was awarded two Ph.D. degrees.
 His Ph.D. in Economics is from the University of London (1984), and his Ph.D. in Philosophy is from the University of Virginia (1989).

 His father Joseph worked for most of his life in the Research and Development Department of the Bristol Aeroplane Company.
 His father's influence included not only interest in the Brabazon Airplane, but also playing Chess and participating in discussion groups.
 His mother, Gladys, died when he was three years old.
 Farmer's interests in his pre-teen years included reading about basic archaeology and astronomy, playing chess, and school.

 Career

 Farmer's academic appointments at Virginia Commonwealth University included being Professor of Philosophy and Public Affairs (2003-2015); Professor of Political Science and Public Administration (1994-2003); Professor of Public Administration (1986-1994); Professor of Administration of Justice and Public Safety (1980-1991), including 1982-1991 as Chair; and Affiliate Professor of Philosophy (1992-2003).
 The main achievement has been the development and application of post-traditional analysis, as explained in The Language of Public Administration, To Kill the King, and Public Administration in Practice and in such concepts as thinking as play, ethics as seeking, practice as art, deconstruction, epistemic pluralism, neuro-gov., un-engineering, anti-administration, the practicality of poetry, and the allure of rhetoric.

 His practitioner experience included being Division Director, National Institute of Justice, U.S. Department of Justice (1974-1980); Director of Operations Management and Special Assistant to the Police Commissioner, New York City Police Department (1971-1974); Management Consultant at The Jacobs Company, Planning Research Corporation (1970-1971); Management Consultant, Public Administration Service (1965-1970); Chief, Methods Research and other positions, Ontario Provincial Government (1962-1965); and Administrative Analyst, Budget Bureau, Saskatchewan Government, 1960-1961.